gianlazz/Lazztech.Cloud/GianDevNotes.md

 Next CodeDay is Febuary 16-17 so there's about 10 more weeks to get everything ready.
 Here's the plan:

+CodeDay will have weekly meetings on Wednesdays.
+I'll be working with James Gan as he's working as the Mentor Manager.

 Sameez's input:
 - Have it done two weeks before to start testing
 - Getting rid of team pins